Curious about how to open a dispensary in New York? You’ve come to the right place.

 New Yorkers can now have up to three ounces in hand for recreational use or 24 grams of concentrate.
-If you’re 21 or older, you can now use, smoke, ingest, consume cannabis.
+If you’re 21 or older, you can now use, smoke, ingest, and consume cannabis.

 Cannabis consumers are allowed to store up to five pounds of cannabis, as well.
 However, they’ll need to take “reasonable steps” to ensure it’s secure.

 People can now legally smoke elevated plant matter in public where tobacco smoking is legal, setting a new precedent for consumption in New York.

 We expect this will encourage New York dispensary success once rules are in place.

 Medical Marijuana Program in NY